|Ascendents.net: Royalties Accounts Manager: Royalties Terms -- (Video Player Help | Watch videos)|

 How much is earned per streaming block?

 Rightsholders are paid twice per minute, rather than once per stream.
 As a result, payment isn't about how much is earned per song or video, it's about how much is earned per time block.
-Royalty rates are dynamic and depend on several factors -- 1) sales, 2) operating costs, 3) web traffic.
-If more royalties are being utilized than expected, then Ascendents.net automatically adjusts the royalties rate for the rest of the week.
+Royalty rates are dynamic and depend on several factors -- 1) advertising sales, 2) operating costs, 3) web traffic.
+If more royalties are being utilized than expected, then Ascendents.net automatically adjusts the royalties rate for the rest of the period.
 Based on new expected royalties payouts, each week a new royalty rate is recalculated to be as competitive as possible.
 If revenue allows it, royalty rates will keep increasing at up to 5% per week.
 Read about Ascendents.net being a Benefit Corporation and its Sustainability.
 Royalty rates are set to maintain the financial integrity of the company.
 If there are more royalties blocks than forecasted, the royalty rate automatically discounts to compensate.
 If there is a shortage in funds, royalty payments can be delayed and/or discounted further.

 How often are balances updated?